binary-com/deriv-api-docs/docs/terminology/account/reality-check/index.md

 sidebar_position: 4
 tags:
   - concepts
+  - reality
+  - check
-  - active-symbols
+  - terminology
 keywords:
   - concepts
+  - reality
+  - check
-  - active-symbols
+  - terminology
-description: What is active active symbols in deriv api
+description: What is the Reality Check API call?
 ---

-What is Reality Check in deriv applications?
+### What is the Reality Check API call?

+Retrieve summary of client's trades and account for the Reality Check facility.

+A 'reality check' means a display of time elapsed since the session began, and associated client profit/loss.

+The Reality Check facility is a regulatory requirement for certain landing companies.